WHAT YOU CAN DO

 1. To develop and implement governmental and public support for the ultimate goals by media work, lobbying, and educational campaigns.

 2. To develop and implement campaigns of boycotts, divestment and sanctions (BDS) as happened in South Africa and as civil society has called for.

 3. To develop and implement strategies and tactics for Palestinians remaining on their lands and resisting Israeli colonization and ethnic cleansing (e.g. by job creation and supporting non-violent direct actions).

 4. To produce a cadre of young volunteers interested in nature, environmental protection, human rights, and sustainable living.

 1. To develop community members and structures to identify with this vision.

-2. To engage in efforts of education and alliance building.
+2. To engage in efforts of education and alliance building towards the above goals.

 3. To ensure fair media coverage and exposure with a concerted media strategy and action.

 4. To provide direct relief and humanitarian aid to those suffering from human rights abuses.